Quest Carbon Capture and Storage

 Avoid.
 Reduce.
 Compensate.

 Our priority is to avoid emissions, for example by adopting solutions that are emissions-free when used.
-When this is not possible, we work to reduce emissions, for example by making use of lower-carbon fuels and technologies like CCS.
+When this is not possible, we work to reduce emissions, for example by making use of alternative fuels and technologies like CCS.
 If it is not possible to either avoid or reduce emissions, we will turn to the compensation of emissions, such as using carbon credits.

 The Quest CCS facility is operated by Shell Canada on behalf of the Athabasca Oil Sands Project (AOSP).